 Incoming Russian President Vladimir Putin, then Prime Minister, meets with Foreign Minister Sergey Lavrov during a meeting in the Kremlin

-Presidential Press and Information Office of Russia
+Presidential Press of Russia

 "Dealing With the Outside World"